by Walter Trobisch

 "But tell me, why did you take a third wife?"
 I asked him.

 "I did not take her.
 I inherited her from my later brother, including her children.
 Actually my older brother would have been next in line.
 But he is an elder.
 He is not allowed to sin by giving security to a widow."

-"I am a Christian."
-Omodo said without smiling.
+"I am a Christian," Omodo said without smiling.

 What does it mean to take responsibility as a congregation for Omodo?
 I am sorry that I was not able to see Omodo again.
 Our conversation contains in a nutshell the main attitudes of polygamists toward the church.
-It is always healthy to see ourselves with the eyes of an outsider.
+It is always healthy to see ourselves through the eyes of an outsider.

 I asked myself: What would I have done if I were the pastor in Omodo's town?
 Let me share with you my thoughts and then ask for your criticism.
 They are based on many experiences in dealing with other polygamist families.
 Maybe you have better ideas than I have.
 Please, help me to help Omodo.

 The trouble with Omodo is that, unlike Joseph or Elsie, he did not ask for help.
 But that does not mean that he is not in need of help.
 The fact that he did almost all the talking and hardly gave me a chance, proves his inner insecurity.
 His sarcasm showed me that deep down in his heart he was afraid of me.